 Hypnosis, hypnotherapy, hypnotize, hypnopompia, etc. are words directly associated with Hypnos, the god of sleep.
 During Roman times, he was known as Somnus (e.g. insomnia).
 According to mythology, Hypnos was the son of Nyx (the night) and Erebus (the darkness), always close to his twin brother Thanatos (death).

 The entrance of his cave is said to be filled with poppies and other hypnotic plants, watered from the river of Lethe (forgetfulness).
 The sunlight never showers his cave, and the concept of sound is unknown in his territory.
-He was a god of great power, even among the rest of the Olympian gods.
+He was a god of great power, even among the rest of the Olympians.

 With Pasithea, the youngest of the Graces (goddess of relaxation and hallucination) he had his three sons Morpheus (meaning Shape), the god that can intrude and take human form in dreams, Phobetor the one responsible for nightmares and Phantasos, the maker of illusions and hallucinations.

-Hypnos is found in many myths of the Greeks with the most famous one found in Homer’s Iliad.
+Hypnos is found in many ancient myths of the Greeks with the most famous one found in Homer’s Iliad.
 During the battles of Troy’s siege, Patroclus the dearest friend of Achilles and the son of the Argonaut Menoetius encountered the son of Zeus, Sarpedon.
 When he witnessed Patroclus being on a rampage, slaying one Trojan after the other, he stood against him.

 With a final blow, Patroclus hit Sarpedon on his chest, killing him on site.
 Before he died though, he begged Glaucus to protect his body from the Greeks.
 The armies of the Greeks and Trojans engaged in a battle around the fully-armored dead body of Sarpedon.
 The battle ended with the victory of the Greeks and the order of Patroclus to take the armor of Sarpedon.

-Then, Zeus covered the naked body of Sarpedon with darkness and sent Apollo to retrieve it, clean it from blood and dust, cover it with ointments and perfume and give it to Hypnos and Thanatos to: ”...carry him away, until they come with him to the countryside of broad Lykia (Lycia) where his brothers and countrymen shall give him due burial with tomb and gravestone.”
+Then, Zeus covered the naked body of Sarpedon with darkness and sent Apollo to retrieve it, clean it from blood and dust, cover it with ointments and perfume and give it to Hypnos and Thanatos to: ”...carry him away, until they come with him to the countryside of broad Lykia (Lycia) where his brothers and countrymen shall give him due to burial with tomb and gravestone.”